sulfuror/rescript-sh/README.md

 **Headless server**:

-If you're using `rescript` in a headless, after running `rescript config` there is a chance it will do nothing.
-So after running `rescript config` (you need to run it anyways so the configuration file is created) just navigate to `$HOME/.rescript/config` and open the configuration file from there with your text editor.
+If you're using `rescript` in a headless server, after running `rescript config` there is a chance that it will do nothing.
+If that is your case, after running `rescript config` (you need to run it anyways so the configuration file is created) just navigate to `$HOME/.rescript/config` and open the configuration file from there with your text editor.
+This also applies to the exclusion list.

 **Exclusions**: